-As you may have heard, Mirantis will oversee development of the open source Lens IDE for Kubernetes.
+As you may have heard, Mirantis will oversee development of the open source Lens Integrated Development Environment (IDE) for Kubernetes.
 Lens brings multi-cluster management into the mainstream and simplifies the experience for developers working with Kubernetes and cloud-native applications.

-- Multi-Cluster management on any cloud, whether local (e.g. minikube, Docker Desktop) or external (e.g. Docker Enterprise, EKS, AKS, GKE, Rancher, or OpenShift).
-Simply import the kubeconfig.
+- Multi-Cluster management on any cloud, whether local (e.g. minikube, Docker Desktop) or external (e.g. Mirantis Cloud Native Platform (formerly Docker Enterprise), EKS, AKS, GKE, Rancher, or OpenShift).
+Simply import the kubeconfig file.
 You can even group clusters into workspaces.

 - Immediate situational awareness in context, with a context-aware terminal, built-in Prometheus stats, and comprehensive logging that lets you look at all layers in the stack.
-Imagine seeing a pod’s logs without having to jump through a million hoops!
+Imagine being able to see a pod’s logs without having to jump through a million hoops!

 - Context-aware terminal includes a version of kubectl that is always API-compatible with your cluster and in the right context, even as you switch from one cluster to another.

-- Built-In Prometheus stats lets you see real-time graphs and resource utilization charts integrated into the dashboard, always in the right context.
+- Built-In Prometheus stats enable you to see real-time graphs and resource utilization charts integrated into the dashboard, always in the right context.

 That’s a lot of words.
-Let’s see what Lens looks like:
+Let’s see what Lens actually looks like: